 You can evaluate how fast your own web browser is by visiting SPEED-BATTLE.
 If your score is below average, your experience in the Cyber Range may be slower.
 If you are having trouble logging into your account, please see our troubleshooting article titled, Can't Login to Cyber Range Exercise Area Account, which has a section focusing on Browser troubleshooting.

 Keep in mind that certain plugins/extensions can slow down your browser (such as privacy plugins or VPNs), and disabling them can increase your performance if your browser is feeling sluggish.
 Please see the following links below to learn how to manage your extensions in your preferred browser.

 Mozilla Firefox: How to Disable or Remove Add-ons

 Microsoft Edge: How to Disable Extensions

 For relative understanding of bandwidth requirements, it takes approximately 4-5Mbps to stream Netflix video content.
-If you can watch Netflix from your device, your internet connection has more than enough bandwidth for using a Cyber Range VM, which only takes 1-2Mbps.
+If you can watch Netflix from your device, your internet connection has more than enough bandwidth to use a Cyber Range exercise environment, which only takes 1-2Mbps.
 However, please keep in mind that sharing a home or work network with multiple concurrent users streaming video content may impact your graphical desktop experience on the Cyber Range (as can things like connecting over VPN).
 You can test your bandwidth with a SpeedTest .